 Assessment

 No single assessment style suits everyone, so we take a diverse approach across the different modules.
-You’re assessed using a range of written assignments (including data analysis, portfolios, and practical reports), computer-based assessments, poster and seminar presentations.
+You’re assessed using a range of written assignments (including data analysis, portfolios, and practical reports) and computer-based assessments.
+Coursework includes essays, experimental reports (based on laboratory work), case studies, reflective portfolios, posters and oral presentations.
+In some modules, group work is assessed.

 Tailor your degree

 You can adapt your studies to suit your chosen career path while gaining a greater understanding of how the body functions.
-We offer a selection of optional modules in bioscience, sport science and psychology to enable you to focus on areas that interest you most.
+There is a wide range of optional modules to choose from including bioscience, sport science and psychology to enable you to focus on areas that interest you most.
 In your final year, you’ll undertake an in-depth research project into a human health theme which matches your interests and aspirations.

 Broaden your perspectives